 Florida Lawyer Sues Trump in Constitutional Law Tiff

 FORT LAUDERDALE, Fla.
-(CN) – A Miami attorney asked a South Florida court to determine whether payments received by Donald Trump’s businesses violate Constitutional restrictions on a sitting president’s compensation from outside the U.S. government.
+(CN) – A Miami attorney asked a South Florida court to determine whether payments received by Donald Trump’s businesses violate Constitutional restrictions on a sitting president’s compensation.

 Patrick Goggins filed an action for declaratory judgment in Broward County Court, raising the question of whether “monies paid to the Trump Organization during Donald Trump’s term in office” violate Article 2, Section 1 of the Constitution.